electricintel/learn-php-2020-/README.md

 To Do:
+^ is ** in php mathmatics
-Indices or the ^ (exponent to the power of/ pow for short) is not defined on the internet -Wiki is missing, as well
+Indices or the ^ (exponent to the power of/ pow for short) is not defined on the internet -Wiki is missing